fksalviano/take-home-carta/README.md

 Take Home test developed in **C#** with **.NET Core 6.0**.

-Using Clean Architecture and Vertical Slice, isolating the Domain of each Use Case.
+Using Clean Architecture and Vertical Slice, isolating the Application Common Domain from Use Case Domain.

 ### Use Cases

-To better exemplify the use of this architecture, the Application Domain was separated on the following use cases:

-- **ReadFile**:
-    Responsable to read the CSV file and return it´s content mapped in a list of Domain objects.

 - **GetVested**:
-    Responsable to get Vested Schedules based on CSV file content that was mapped and the input Target Date.
+    Responsible to get Vested Schedules based on CSV file content mapped and the input Target Date.

 ### Worker

-The console application uses a Worker class to orchestrate the Use Cases execution.
+The console application Program class acts as a Worker that executes the Use Case.

 ### Dependency Injection

-The Worker class calls the Use Cases based on interfaces that are injecteds by Dependence Injection.
+The project uses Dependence Injection to build the container services and uses self-installers to add each Use Case on the container independently.

 ## Configuration